-When you get there you find a beautiful deep green pool with a small waterfall, ferns and grassy edges.
-There shouldn't be too many other people here.
-In fact, we didn't see any.
+It has a beautiful deep green pool with a small waterfall, rock ledges, ferns and grassy edges.
+Despite it being only 5 km from the Gibb River Road, there shouldn't be too many other people here.

 To get to Galvans Gorge you leave your vehicle in the car park right at the side of the main road and walk the last kilometre or so.
 It's the most easily accessible gorge on the Gibb River Road, so it's always busy.

 This is one of the smaller Kimberley Gorges, similar in size to Adcock Gorge, but the pool is more than big and deep enough to swim a few laps.

 There is also a rope in one of the trees to swing on and jump and the falls are big enough to sit on the rocks underneath and get a back massage.